AritraFromTheBlock/Amogh_Rail/README.md

 The React Compiler is not enabled on this template because of its impact on dev & build performances.
 To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).

-## Expanding the Oxlint configuration
+## Expanding the Oxlint configuration:

 If you are developing a production application, we recommend enabling type-aware lint rules by installing `oxlint-tsgolint` and editing `.oxlintrc.json`: